elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is any monikette string, compile the monikettes and the parameters given the rider (monikette string); repeat.`

-`abort with "'_" then the rider's token then "' is not valid in a routine header._" and the rider.`
+`abort with "'" then the rider's token then "' is not valid in a routine header." and the rider.`

 `To compile some monikettes and some parameters given a rider (definite article):`